Earthly Delights (EP)

 Earthly Delights is an extended play (EP) by American singer-songwriter David Archuleta.
 It was self-released on August 15, 2025, through Archuleta's label Archie Music.

 The album spawned three singles: "Crème Brulée", "Can I Call You", and "Dulce Amor".
-To futher support the extended play, Archuleta started his concert tour, the Earthly Delights Tour which began on September 17, 2025.
+To further support the extended play, Archuleta started his concert tour, the Earthly Delights Tour which began on September 17, 2025.

 Background and release

 On the EP, Archuleta explores themes of pleasure and pain, as well as sensuality, physicality, and heartbreak.
 Across the tracks, Archuleta embraces queerness and his new beginnings.

 Archuleta characterized the extended play as a reflection on his process of embracing the sensual and sexual aspects of his identity, including behaviors he had previously suppressed due to his religious beliefs.
 He explained that allowing himself to experience sensual pleasure, which he had previously associated with moral transgression, helped him connect with more vulnerable and authentic parts of himself.
 According to Archuleta, the project symbolizes a rejection of his former fears surrounding "carnal" behavior and an acceptance of sensual experience as a natural and meaningful dimension of human life.

 "I'm in my indulgence mode when it comes to giving into my sensuality.
 Something I always villainized before.
 There's something sweet about being naughty.
 And it's actually helped me to get in touch with more tender vulnerable parts of myself.
 So earthly delights is taking in the pleasures of what I always thought would keep me out of heaven.
 For the belief I always had of the hell and unhappiness I would experience for giving into my "carnal nature" of sexuality, which is the natural instinct of humans and even what leads to the source of life itself, here's to a big F you to my old fears and embracing the sensual side and earthly delights and how good and rich it feels.
 It really is the source to life."